School of Humanities, Language and Global Studies

 Subject Areas: Politics and International Relations, Sociology

-Dr Jeong-Im Hyun is Lecturer at the School of Languages and Global Studies of the University of Central Lancashire (UCLan).
+Dr Jegon-Im Hyun is Korea Foundation Lecturer at the School of Humanities, Languages and Global Studies of the University of Central Lancashire (UCLan).
+Dr Hyun is a Sociologist by training and welcomes proposals for doctoral research on East Asian politics and society in particular on Korean Peninsula.

 Prior to work in academia, she worked as a French-Korean translator and interpreter in Permeant delegation of Republic of Korea for OECD in Paris.
 Prior to joining UCLan, Dr Hyun taught in three different countries as a lecturer: Sogang University in Korea, Vytautas Magnus University in Lithuania and University of Turku in Finland.